Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * Figure 5: Configuring a webform component (part 1 or 2)

   *
-    * Description: [Usually you will just leave this blank, but you can add text as seen here.]
+    * Description: [Usually you will just leave this blank, but you can add text if more information is needed.]
       * Note: Most HTML tags are ignored in the Description box.
       * Example (using “Filtered HTML” since it looks like "Full HTML" is not allowed):
 ```